Hell is an English word that is translated from four words in the Scriptures.

 Hell in the New Testament is also translated from the word gehenna, which is the Greek rendering of the Hebrew, “Valley of Hinnom.”
 The valley was a dump just outside Jerusalem.
 Fires were kept constantly to burn up the garbage (including dead bodies) that was thrown into it.
 However, nothing alive was allowed to be thrown in.

-Christ used this valley as an illustration of the destination of a class of people with unrepentant hard-hearted character.
+Jesus used this valley as an illustration of the destination of a class of people with unrepentant hard-hearted character.
 The Jews believed in a resurrection from the grave (hades).
 Christ was making the point that if their disbelief and denial of the work of the Holy Spirit which they saw working through him continued, the raising from the grave (hades) in the future resurrection would do them no good and that they were in danger of being thrown into gehenna.
 Jews knew that anything that went into gehenna never came out.
 Things thrown in were either destroyed by the fire or eaten by worms (maggots).
-This destruction is referred to in Revelation as “second death.
+This destruction is referred to in Revelation as “second death.”

-The fourth Greek word translated hell is “tartaroo.
-It is found once, in 2 Peter 2:4, “For if God spared not the angels that sinned, but cast them down to hell (tartaroo in the original Greek), and delivered them into chains of darkness, to be reserved unto judgment.”
+The fourth Greek word translated hell is “tartaroo.”
+It is found once, in 2 Peter 2:4, “For if God spared not the angels that sinned but cast them down to hell (tartaroo in the original Greek), and delivered them into chains of darkness, to be reserved unto judgment.”
 This is the condition that the disobedient angels who kept not their first (spiritual) estate were placed until the day of judgment.
 To this day, these angels (also known as demons or “fallen angels”) are restricted to earth and manifest themselves through mediums, often impersonating the dead.

-“Heaven” in scripture has several meanings.
+“Heaven” in Scripture has several meanings.
 It can mean the stars and planets we see.
 Psalms 19:1 “The heavens declare the glory of God, and the firmament shows his handiwork.”
 It can also symbolically represent that which is in spiritual control (heaven) as compared with civil control (earth).
-Thus 2 Peter 3:12,13 speaks of the heavens being on fire and the earth melting … nevertheless, we look for a new heaven and a new earth.
+Thus 2 Peter 3:12,13 speaks of the heavens being on fire and the earth melting…nevertheless, we look for a new heaven and a new earth.

 Additional Resources: